khilek/fs-journal/journal/06/questions.md

 3. What is **_Component-Based Architecture_**?

-> You can have many components on a page that update at different times based on data changes without having to completely reload or render the page
+> You can have many components on a page that update at different times based on data changes without having to completely reload or re-render the page

 4. What are the three tags that make up a Vue component?

-> | ANSWER HERE |
+> <script> <template> <style>

 5. What are **_lifecycle hooks_**?
 What are lifecycle hooks used for?